Slack

 Key Takeaways

-• Understand the difference between deleting and archiving channels on Slack.
+• Understand the difference between delete channel in Slack and archiving channels.

-• Back up any important data before permanently deleting a channel.
+• Back up any important data before you delete Slack channel permanently.

-• Archive inactive channels for future reference, or use available tools to customize default channels.
+• Archive inactive channels for future reference, or use tools to customize default channels.

 Step-by-Step Guide to Delete a Slack Channel